akazachk/tanking/README.md

 This project contains the code for a simulator of an NBA season aimed at understanding tanking behavior.

 ### Requirements
-Julia 1.x.
+For general requirements, check the "compat" section under [`Project.toml`](Project.toml).
 If `PyPlot` is available, the figures in the paper can be plotted using `do_plotting=true` in the commands below.

 On a Mac, for plotting, one needs to install XQuartz.

 Gurobi is needed.
 To install, you need to use `Pkg.build("Gurobi")` in a shell in which the `GUROBI_HOME` variable is defined or `Gurobi` can be found on the `PATH`.
 E.g., on Mac, `GUROBI_HOME` is set to `/Library/<gurobiversion>/mac64`.

+Before running the code, you should [instatiate the environment](https://pkgdocs.julialang.org/v1/environments/).
+It is further strongly recommended to create a sysimage, the steps for which should be automatically performed if you type `make` from the main project directory on a Linux or Mac.

 ### Running the code
 To run a simulation, parse NBA data, and reproduce data regarding noisiness of the reverse order ranking, first change directories to the `julia` subdirectory, then start `julia`, type `]` to enter `pkg` mode, and type `activate ./` to activate the tanking environment.
 Type `instantiate` to get the required packages.
 Afterwards, pressing `backspace` will return you to the normal prompt.
 You can also run `julia --project` to avoid the `activate` step above.